 Vietnamese Pennywort Mung Bean Drink with Coconut Milk (Rau Má Đậu Xanh Nước Dừa)

-A refreshing and healthy Vietnamese drink that's perfect for a hot days.
-This drink/smoothie combines the herbal freshness of pennywort, the nutty flavor of mung beans, and the creamy richness of coconut milk.
-Feel free to use your preferred sweetener and adjust the sweetness to your taste.
+A refreshing and healthy Vietnamese drink/smoothie.
+It combines the herbal freshness of pennywort, the nutty flavor of mung beans, and the creamy richness of coconut milk.

 Ingredients